 The kidnappers did have a soft side, ending their ransom note with “thank you,” playing with the family dogs, and assuring Debra that no harm would come to the kids.

 The money was collected and placed at the Sundoer Club while the kidnappers were looking to find a place to hold the family securely.
 They asked Debra for the location of a closet, but she said there wasn’t one nearby, so she suggested the basement.
-Debra and her three children were then escorted to the basement, the phone was removed from the wall, and the basement door was locked.
+Debra and her three children were then escorted to the basement.
+The phone was removed from the wall, and the basement door was locked.

 The money at the Sundoer Club was never picked up.
-East Peoria police were staked out near the money and there were reports of someone approaching the area and then fleeing through the woods of Farmdale Park on a motorcycle, but that person was never found.
+East Peoria police were staked out near the cash, and there were reports of someone approaching the area and fleeing through the woods of Farmdale Park on a motorcycle, but that person was never found.
 In addition, nothing was taken from the house.

 For two years, even with FBI intervention because money was extorted from a federally insured bank, the case remained unsolved.

 On October 30, 1985, a man knocked on the door of the home of Alan Lucas at 104 S. Meadowview Lane, expressing interest in his truck in the driveway.
-When Lucas accompanied the man outside a gun was drawn on him and another attacker appeared.
+When Lucas accompanied the man outside, a gun was drawn on him, and another attacker appeared.

 Alan’s wife Jennifer and their son Brian were tied up in the house while Alan was escorted to Peoria by one of the attackers and dropped off at Bradley University, unharmed.
 The other removed various items from the home before escaping.

 Eventually, a fingerprint on the 1983 ransom note was linked to one of the captured kidnappers, and guilty pleas followed.
-Time was served and the perpetrators are currently free citizens.
+Time was served, and the perpetrators are currently free citizens.

 Special thanks to Debra (Jacobs) Gebhart for her help with this article.